F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 My name is Vaibhav Henry and I am the Executive Vice President for the High-Tech Patent Operations team and welcoming you all to the webinar today, which is on the topic F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization

 I would like to mention that this is a primary webinar or a series of secondary webinars that would follow in to the next 3 weeks.
-But, this is the parent one; this provides the framework for all of them.
+But, this is the parent one and this provides the framework for all of them.
 And, before I go on to introduce this topic and the speakers, I am delighted to let you know that we have people from all around the world and so that’s very heartening for us, so wonderful encouragement for our efforts and helps us in our efforts to spread this knowledge gathered.

 So, we are thankful and we are also thankful, equally, to our clients who have always shared their problems with us such that we always get an opportunity to come up with relevant solutions and then we are able to share those relevant solutions with others as well.